hgill/WtRD/README.md

 Window to Remote Datasource
-  - a middle layer between a data source and frontend - a disposable alternative for pagination
+  - a middle layer between a data source and frontend - a disposable infinite-scroll handler

 This library handles the boilerplate of
  - left and right data scrolls using only .next() and .previous() functions
  - scaling buffer and demands according to scaled dataset (start with 10 wide and go to 100 wide)
- - in-browser buffer of data for infinite-scroll-like functionality
+ - in-browser buffer of data
  - demanding only data not already available
  - handling edge cases - start of data/end of data